IoTree/IoTree42/README.md

 Look at mqttodb1.py as an example.

 ### Deploy on a real server.
-It is recommended to do everything on an Apache server.
+It is recommended to do everything on an Nginx server.
-A possible Apache2 configuration file can be found [here](https://github.com/IoTree/IoTree42/blob/master/apache_conf_example).
 You may also want to install a firewall like ufw for security. and if you have a DNS name, lets encrypt would be a good choice.